-OUC uses ozone treatment at its eight water treatment plants to produce high quality, great tasting tap water, proudly dubbed $H_2$ OUC.
+OUC uses ozone treatment at its seven water treatment plants to produce high quality, great tasting tap water, proudly dubbed H_2 OUC.
 Ozone is the strongest disinfectant available and reduces the amount of chlorine that must be added.
 The result is clean, fresh-tasting water with a sparkling appearance.
-Since 1995, OUC has converted five of its water plants to ozone treatment and built three new ozone plants.
-As required by law, we still add chlorine to our water to maintain the high quality as it flows through pipes to customer taps.
+Since 1995, OUC has converted four of its water plants to ozone treatment and built three new ozone plants.
+As required by law, we still add chlorine to our water to maintain its high quality as it flows through pipes to customer taps.
 Fluoride is added to promote healthy teeth.
-We also add sodium hydroxide king water for me to prevent copper and lead from leaching into the drinking water from customers' own plumbing, the primary source of these elements in our area.
+We also add sodium hydroxide to prevent copper and lead from leaching into the drinking water from customers' own plumbing, the primary source of these elements in our area.